peter88213/aeon3obsidian/docs/template/index.md

 ## Features

-- Create markdown formatted files for parts, chapters, scenes, characters, and locations.
-- The scene, character, and location files may contain tags, descriptions, notes, and other data provided by the Aeon project.
-- The scene files contain links to characters (role: "Participant"), and locations (role: "Location").
+- Creates a page for each *aeon* item.
+- Creates links between the pages according to the relationships.
-- The scene files contain date, time, and duration, if any.
+- Inserts tags, if any.
-- All files are located in one single folder.
+- Inserts date/time (Gregorian date, "A.D." only) for the event-based pages.
+- Inserts duration (as set in Aeon) for the event-based pages.
+- The `__index.md` file holds the table of contents on the top level.
-- The `_index.md` file holds the table of contents.
+- The `__narrative.md` file holds the table of contents of the narrative.

 ## Requirements